hcarnes/hcarnes.github.io/_posts/2019-06-22-group_by_vs_reduce.markdown

 * MIN() – return the minimum value.
 * SUM() – return the sum of all or distinct values.

-Let's answer some questions using PostgreSQL queries!
+Let's answer some questions about our data using `GROUP BY` and aggregate functions!

 *How many cities are in each state?*